As most of you probably already know by now, the American Staffordshire Terrier or “Amstaff” is one of my favorite dog breeds in the world.

 - American Staffordshire Terriers are extremely intelligent and are eager to please their owners.
 Having said that, they are also very dominant and stubborn.
 This is why they require a strong master who can provide firm, patient, and consistent training.

-- American Staffordshire Terriers have a lot of energy, and require a lot of exercise to prevent boredom.
+- American Staffordshire Terriers have a lot of energy and require a lot of exercises to prevent boredom.

 - American Staffordshire Terriers love the outdoors, but they are not outdoor dogs.
 They thrive in the presence of their family, and should never be left outside on their own.